 Usage

-All C++ applications must have at least one function; this is called main()
+All C++ applications must have at least one function called main()

 .
-Additionally, you can have user defined functions that encapsulate individual tasks, thus allowing the code to be cleaner and easier to read.
-Therefore, this is a useful feature if you repeat the same task many time with only slight variations:
+Additionally, you can have user-defined functions that encapsulate individual tasks, thus making the code cleaner and easier to read.
+Therefore, this is a useful feature if you repeat the same task many times with only slight variations:

 function1.cpp